Overview

 In order to be admitted to the Master of Design an applicant must have completed the following or equivalent:

-Relevant professional experience (considered to be equivalent to a Bachelor’s degree ~ six plus years experience in a design related field showing career progression and increasing responsibility) as approved by the Academic Board.
+- An undergraduate degree and professional experience (equivalent to one year of advanced study ~ 2 plus years experience in a design related field showing career progression and increasing responsibility) as approved by the Academic Board

 Media Design School requires the following items for an application to be considered: